 Does your hound love history?
 Then a visit to Appomattox Court House National Historical Park is a must.
-The park is home to several original and reconstructed 19th century buildings.
-Included in the village is the McLean home, or the site where General Robert E. Lee yielded the Confederacy's largest field army to Lieutenant General Ulysses S. Grant on April 9, 1865.
+The park is home to several original and reconstructed 19th century buildings including the McLean home, or the site where General Robert E. Lee yielded the Confederacy's largest field army to Lieutenant General Ulysses S. Grant on April 9, 1865.
 That’s woofin’ impressive!

 legged visitors are able to tour the park’s grounds.
 However, they are not